hknutsen/hknutsen/README.md

   - Ansible
   - Go
 - 💡 I want to learn:
+  - Python
+  - C# and .NET
+  - JavaScript and Node.js
+  - PostgreSQL, SQLite and Microsoft SQL Server
   - Docker and Kubernetes
-  - Python and FastAPI
-  - PostgreSQL and SQLite
-  - JavaScript and Node.js
 - 🎓 Ask me about:
   - Git and GitHub
   - Microsoft Azure
   - Bash or PowerShell
-  - Terraform
+  - Terraform or Bicep
   - GitHub Actions
   - Visual Studio Code